Louisa May Alcott: Popular culture

 Alcott appears as the protagonist in the Louisa May Alcott Mystery series, written by Jeanne Mackin under the pseudonym Anna Maclean.
 In book one, Alcott and the Missing Heiress, Alcott is living in Boston in 1854 and writing her sensation stories.
 She finds the dead body of a fictional friend who recently returned from a honeymoon and solves the mystery.
 Alcott and the Country Bachelor follows Alcott as she visits cousins in Walpole, New Hampshire, in the summer of 1855 and discovers the dead body of an immigrant bachelor.
 Alcott decides to solve what she suspects is a murder.
 In Alcott and the Crystal Gazer, the third and final book in the series, she solves the murder of a divination woman in Boston in 1855.

 The Lost Summer of Louisa May Alcott by Kelly O'Connor McNees takes place in Walpole in 1855 and follows Alcott as she finds romance.
 Alcott falls in love with a fictional character named Joseph Singer but chooses to pursue a profession as a writer instead of continuing her relationship with Singer.
 In Only Gossip Prospers by Lorraine Tosiello, Alcott visits New York City shortly after publishing Little Women.
 During her trip, Alcott seeks to remain anonymous because of an unrevealed circumstance from her past.
 The Revelation of Louisa May Alcott by Michaela MacColl takes place in 1846; young Alcott solves the murder of a slave catcher.
 Patricia O'Brien's The Glory Cloak tells of a fictional friendship between Alcott and Clara Barton, Alcott's work in the Civil War, and her relationships with Thoreau and her father.
 The epistolary novel The Bee and the Fly: The Improbable Correspondence of Louisa May Alcott and Emily Dickinson, by Lorraine Tosiello and Jane Cavolina, follows a fictional correspondence between Alcott and Dickinson, which Dickinson initiates in 1861 by asking Alcott for literary advice.

 Influence

 Various modern writers have been influenced and inspired by Alcott's work, particularly Little Women.
 As a child, Simone de Beauvoir felt a connection to Jo and expressed, "Reading this novel gave me an exalted sense of myself.
 Cynthia Ozick calls herself a "Jo-of-the-future", and Patti Smith explains, "[I]t was Louisa May Alcott who provided me with a positive view of my female destiny."
-Writers influenced by Louisa May Alcott include Ursula K. Le Guin, Barbara Kingsolver, Gail Mazur, Anna Quindlen, Anne Lamott, Sonia Sanchez, Ann Petry, Gertrude Stein, and J. K. Rowling.
+Writers influenced by Louisa May Alcott include Ursula K. Le Guin, Barbara Kingsolver, Gail Mazur, Anna Quindlen, bell hooks, Anne Lamott, Sonia Sanchez, Ann Petry, Gertrude Stein, and J. K. Rowling.
 U. S. president Theodore Roosevelt said he "worshiped" Louisa May Alcott's books.
 Other politicians who have been impacted by her books include Ruth Bader Ginsberg, Hillary Clinton, and Sandra Day O'Connor.
 Alcott was inducted into the National Women's Hall of Fame in 1996.
+In July, 1967 a street in Co-op City, Bronx was named in honor of Alcott (Alcott Place).